 You’ll need to ensure you are getting enough vitamins and minerals after gastric sleeve surgery.
 This is also true for gastric bypass (slightly more supplements are required) and true for adjustable gastric band or balloon patients (less vitamins are required).
 Below is a list of typical vitamins and protein supplements for a gastric sleeve patient.

-Multivitamin with Minerals – You’ll want to use chewable vitamins or patches for the first month after surgery.
+Multivitamin with Minerals – Most patients use chewable vitamins right after surgery.
 Follow the directions from your bariatric doctor’s office.
 You may need to take one in the morning and one at night (depending on the brand).

-Below are a few options for good bariatric multivitamins:
+Below are a few options for bariatric multivitamins: